-- Were these expenditures identified in your original project budget? - Were these expenditures within the contract period? - Have you included copies of all receipts/invoices?
-Are they clearly identified? - If a receipt includes items not reimbursable with grant funds, are the items being claimed highlighted? - Were the supplies purchased during the contract period? - Were the operating expenses performed during the contract period?
+- □ Were these expenditures identified in your original project budget? - \Box Were these expenditures within the grant period? - □ Have you included copies of all receipts/invoices?
+Are they clearly identified? - □ If a receipt includes items not reimbursable with grant funds, are the items being claimed highlighted? - \Box Were the supplies purchased during the grant period?